Quick facts about Optune

 - Note: Avoid activities that may result in the device or transducer arrays becoming wet.
 Getting the device wet may cause it damage

-Recommended usage goal for Optune is 18+ hrs/day, which gives patients flexibility to decide which times of day are best for use4
+Recommended usage goal for Optune is 18+ hours/day, which gives patients flexibility to decide which times of day are best for use4

 Patients can benefit most from wearing Optune for the recommended time

-In a phase 3 pivotal trial studying newly diagnosed GBM, 75% of patients used Optune 18 or more hours a day during the first 3 months of treatment5
+- In the phase 3 pivotal trial, 75% of patients used Optune 18 or more hours a day during the first 3 months of treatment5

 - 50% daily use was the threshold for significant survival benefit over TMZ alone